-The white noise machine AVANTEK WN-1B is simply perfect as it allows to camouflage ambient noises and relax, in addition to having other very convenient functions so now it is the best option considering its quality and price.
+The Sound + Sleep machine is simply perfect as it allows you to camouflage ambient noises and relax, as well as having other very convenient functions, so that right now it is the best option considering its quality / price.

 Hume, K. I. et.
 Al. (2012) Effects of environmental noise on sleep.
 Noise Health; 14(61): 297-302.

 Basner, M. et.
 Al. (2011) Single and Combined Effects of Air, Road, and Rail Traffic Noise on Sleep and Recuperation.
 Sleep; 34(1): 11-23.